alejandro61299/Minimaps_Personal_Research/docs/index.md

 ```
 ### Generate Minimap Texture

 Once we have the transformation methods of units we can generate the texture of the minimap.
-To do this we will go through all the layers and draw a map tile  in a scaled size corresponding to the width and height of minimap tiles.
+To do this iterate throught all the layers tiles and draw a tileset tile sprite  in a scaled size corresponding to the width and height of minimap tiles.